ICTQual Level 2 Award in Health and Safety in Food Service

 • Follow procedures for cleaning, sanitising, and waste disposal in accordance with industry standards

-Completing the ICTQual Level 2 Award in Health and Safety in Food Service opens the door to a range of career and educational opportunities within the food industry.
-This qualification demonstrates a solid understanding of food safety practices, making learners more competitive in the job market and well-prepared for advanced training.
+Completing the ICTQual Level 2 Award in Health and Safety in Food Service opens the door to a wide range of career and educational opportunities within the food industry.
+This qualification demonstrates a strong understanding of food safety practices, helping learners become more competitive in the job market and better prepared for advanced training.

 • Progress to ICTQual Level 3 qualifications in food safety, health and safety, or food hygiene supervision

-• Pursue roles such as food safety supervisor, kitchen team leader, or compliance assistant in catering and hospitality settings
+• Pursue roles such as food safety supervisor, kitchen team leader, or compliance assistant in catering and hospitality environments

-• Expand knowledge through HACCP Level 3 certification or specialist courses in food quality assurance and environmental health
+• Enrol in HACCP Level 3 certification or specialist training in food quality assurance and environmental health

-• Enhance employability in a variety of sectors, including restaurants, catering services, food production, and institutional food service environments
+• Improve employability across restaurants, catering services, food production, and institutional food service sectors

-• Build a strong foundation for long-term career growth in food safety management or health and safety compliance
+• Build a strong foundation for long-term career growth in food safety management and compliance roles

 FAQS